Many college students get by just fine without owning a car.

 - IIHS Safety Rating: Average to good

 Once the niche vehicle of choice for the environmentally conscious, the Toyota Prius is now a thriving family of small gas-electric hybrid sedans and hatchbacks.
-Though the most affordable Prius model, the One, is priced above $23,000 new, the family’s excellent fuel efficiency — up to 60 MPG — partially offsets the upfront cost.
+Though the most affordable Prius model, the One, is priced above $24,000 new, the family’s excellent fuel efficiency (well above 50 MPG in city driving) partially offsets the upfront cost.

 The Prius family also has a slew of impressive safety features, including a blind spot monitor, rain-sensing windshield wipers, and an integrated backup camera.
 Keep in mind, however, that though the Prius lineage stretches back before the start of the millennium, older Priuses are not very plentiful and may have significant reliability issues.